 This means that the news client cannot reach the server.

-Sometimes the news client needs to be re-registered in the firewall following after an upgrade of the security software, otherwise the firewall assumes that a virus has entered modifications and will block all traffic.
+Sometimes the newsreader needs to be re-registered in the firewall following after an upgrade of the security software.
+Otherwise, the firewall assumes that a virus has entered modifications and will block all traffic.

-Attempt to establish a connection with a different news client to rule out that the problem is due to the news client you are using.
+Attempt to establish a connection with a different newsreader to rule out that the problem is due to the newsreader you are using.

 Perhaps the DNS server of your Internet provider is temporarily not working correctly.
 Check whether the DNS server settings on your computer are correct and match the details of your Internet provider.
 In order to correct the DNS problem, you can enter the IP-address of the server in the server address line.
 See the Service Status for the correct IP address.

 NOTE: The IP address of a server can change over the course of time.
 This can potentially cause you to experience problems.